-Sometimes, being a woman and dealing with your monthly flow may seem hard enough, but to top that off, many women also experience digestive disturbances at the same time of the month.
+Sometimes, being a woman and dealing with your monthly flow may seem hard enough.
+But to top that off, many women also experience digestive disturbances at the same time of the month.
 Although menstruation is truly a beautiful thing, it can come with some not-so-fun symptoms.
-Your period and digestion is interrelated more thank you think.
+Your period and digestion are interrelated more than you think.

 The hormones and chemicals that work to regulate our cycles can impact our digestive system too, causing gas, bloating, diarrhea, and constipation.
-It is very common for healthy women to experience at least one digestive symptom before or during their period, and for those women with preexisting gastrointestinal disorders, digestive symptoms are even more common.
-These symptoms can range from mild, manageable distress, to quite severe discomfort.
+It is very common for healthy women to experience at least one digestive symptom before or during their period.
+For those women with preexisting gastrointestinal disorders, digestive symptoms are even more common.
+These symptoms can range from mild, manageable distress, to quite a severe discomfort.
 By understanding what these symptoms mean, it can help you manage them, or avoid them altogether.

 Why do women experience diarrhea with their periods?
 Is there a relationship between your period and digestion?

 During your period, the body releases prostaglandins, chemical messengers that stimulate the uterus to contract.
 This is the body’s way of telling the uterus to shed the uterine lining (aka. bring on the period).
 Prostaglandins, especially present at high levels, are responsible for the pain or cramping experienced by some women during their period.
 But, these compounds also have an effect on the surrounding intestinal tissue, increasing the contraction and motility of the smooth muscle of the digestive system, causing diarrhea that can come with menses, also known as “period poop”.
 When prostaglandins are measured in menstruating women, women who experience diarrhea with their periods have been found to have high levels of circulating prostaglandins at this time.